andrea993/LuenbergerPLL/README.md

 The [Derivation](#derivation) section provides a detailed explanation of how this observer is derived.
 However, please be aware that if you're not familiar with Control Systems and Digital Signal Processing topics, it might be challenging to follow.
 Regardless, you can bypass that section and directly use the library which is designed to work right out of the box.

+## LPLL library
+The library in this repository consists of two files: [LPLL.h](LPLL.h) which you have to include in your source file and [LPLL.c](LPLL.c).

+In the library, the following structure is defined:

 ```
 struct LPLL_SS
 {